connexcs/docs/files.md

 # How to upload files in your Connex account?

-This tutorial will guide you how to upload files to your connex account.
+This tutorial will guide you on how to upload files to your connex account.

 1. Login to your Connex account.
 From the side menu, extend **"Management"**, find **"Files"** and click on it.